divyameenakshi24/Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-/README.md

 # Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-
+Aakash S
+212221240001
 ### Aim :
 To pick and place a regular shape using two finger gripper on the conveyor belt
 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform , two finger dh gripper

 ### Theory: